What did you think an artist would pick up on from your poem?

 Seen any good art lately?

 Poet Nathan McClain: To be honest, I don’t get to museums nearly as often as I should, because I tend to work so much, but while in Detroit recently, a dear friend and I spent some time at the Detroit Institute of Art and viewed their “Art of Rebellion: Black Art of the Civil Rights Movement.”
-There were a number of provocative pieces, though the exhibit itself was rather small, limited.
+There were a number of provocative pieces, though the exhibit itself was rather small and limited.
 The Diego Rivera murals were quite stunning.
 I have plenty to mull over when I’m back in Brooklyn.

 Poet Nathan McClain: What more is there to say?
 Hmmm.
 I’m grateful to Elizabeth and the Broadsided editorial team for featuring this poem/art collaboration.
 Visual art is often a source of creative input and inspiration for me, so to be part of this type of project is particularly humbling.
 I hope viewers will see, will experience, this collaborative work as such.